 - Slashing my grocery budget to under $100 per month for several months at a time.
 A good friend’s mother worked at a frozen pizza factory and was able to get reject, frozen pizzas by the bulk.
 I could get a box of 10 to 12 pizzas for $1.

-- Working as many side hustles as I could to earn extra money, which I applied to my debt — I was a bouncer, delivered newspapers, and worked part-time seasonal jobs.
+- Working as many side jobs as I could to earn extra money, which I applied to my debt — I was a bouncer, delivered newspapers, and worked part-time seasonal jobs.

 The Pros of Aggressively Paying Down Debt